 This one-sided history should come as no surprise given the differences in population and amateur golfing structure.
 The USA has a population of 320m whereas GB&I has only 70m.
 The US College system also provides a structured pathway to the pro game for US players which means that few consider turning pro until they are at least 22.
 Without this option the GB&I team continue to fight a losing battle with the pro game to retain their stronger young players.

-The next Walker Cup match will be played in May 2021 at Seminole Golf Club in Florida, USA.
+The next Walker Cup match will be played in September 2025 at Cypress Point G.C. in California, USA.